This candle wax is available in dirty-free pastilles and made from paraffin.

 Paraffin can also be used in many other DIY applications:

 - figure making as a stand-alone product

 - for surface and corrosion protection of objects

 - for coating of fabrics and textiles to make them waterproof

 - Prepare the mould and settle in a stable and safe surface (silicone mould is prefered)

-- Fix the candle wick in the molud so that it cannot move during casting.
+- Fix the candle wick in the mould so that it cannot move during casting.

 - Measure the required amount of candle wax and heat them to 65-70 C. Do not use a flame.
-Heat in a hot water or oil bath to the above temperature.
-However the best way is to apply an adjustable oven to 70 degrees C. This is the simplest and safest method.
+Heat in hot water or an oil bath to the above temperature.
+However, applying an adjustable oven to 70 degrees C is best.
+This is the simplest and safest method.